 2020 was undoubtedly a year full of uncertainty and challenges.
 It showed us how different industries can become vulnerable when unexpected changes occur, but also has provided many brands and businesses with innovative tech-driven solutions to tackle the rising problems.

 Now in 2021, uncertainty still lingers, but we do know that technology will keep transforming across all industries, especially in healthcare.
 Taking a glimpse into the financial world of healthcare, you’ll find more providers switching to technology that takes off the administrative burden associated with billing and payment processing.
-Healthcare patient payment plans has become easier & more accessible for people who need help being able to afford their treatments.
+Healthcare patient payment plans have become easier & more accessible for people who need help being able to afford their treatments.
 Furthermore, practices that provide patient payment plans can offer their services to a broader group of people.

-Here are a few predictions we expect to see in 2021 concerning patient payment plans :
+Here are a few predictions we expect to see in 2021 concerning patient payment plans:

 Telehealth: Not Just a Fad

 Telehealth saw exponential growth in 2020.
 Most patients preferred care alternatives that helped them follow social distancing guidelines.
-Healthcare practices that had never, or rarely offered virtual care, begun treating it as their primary way of seeing patients.
-It allowed them to keep their offices at a lower capacity to continue seeing patients who needed in-person care, and provided them a way to see less-critical patients from the comfort of their homes.
+Healthcare practices that had never, or rarely offered virtual care, began treating it as their primary way of seeing patients.
+It allowed them to keep their offices at a lower capacity to continue seeing patients who needed in-person care and provided them a way to see less-critical patients from the comfort of their homes.

 For the many healthcare providers still facing significant financial challenges, 2021 will prove to be a sink-or-swim year.
 Businesses that will adopt and leverage modern technology, such as patient payment plans software and systems that support telehealth, will be better positioned to flourish in the near future.
 To keep their competitive edge, providers should focus more on improving their telehealth offerings.
 This includes finding better ways to integrate telehealth within their brand and payment processing to offer a hassle-free digital experience to their patients.
 An increasing number of healthcare payment plans companies in the US are adapting to new-age payment solutions to provide patients with easy access to healthcare treatments.